doc4d/docs/docs/API/EntitySelectionClass.md

 The `.getRemoteContextAttributes()` function <!-- REF #EntitySelectionClass.getRemoteContextAttributes().Summary -->returns information about the optimization context used by the entity selection<!-- END REF -->.

-If there are no learnt attributes in the optimization context, the function returns an empty Text element.
+If there are no attributes in the [optimization context](../ORDA/remoteDatastores.md#clientserver-optimization), the function returns an empty Text.

 #### Example